boltlabs-inc/zeekoe/README.md

 ./dev/generate-certificates
 ```

-## Running the `zkchannel` merchant and customer
+## Running the `zkchannel` merchant and customer in off-chain mode

-Now, we can run the merchant server.
-If we were to install the `zkchannel` binary, it would look for
+First, let's run the merchant server.
+If we were to install the `zkchannel` binary, it would look
-its `Merchant.toml` configuration file in the idiomatic configuration directory for the current
+for its `Merchant.toml` configuration file in the idiomatic configuration directory for the current
 user, but in this self-contained example we use the `--config` flag to request that it use the
 configuration in `./dev`.
 This configuration also specifies that the merchant should store its
 database in that same directory.